Oui002/Py-Player/README.md

 # Py-Player [WIP]
 Music player using only the Python library Pygame for both playing the music and the displaying the GUI.
-Yeah..
-Wish me luck!
+Was this a good idea?
+No. Is it fun, hec yes.

 # I want to run this piece of junk, but how??
 #### Well basically you just do